(update as at 1st June 2020)

 However, those businesses which have an insurance policy that covers government ordered closure and pandemics or government ordered closure and unspecified notifiable disease should be able to make a claim (subject to the terms of your policy).
 Businesses are therefore advised to check their policies.

 If businesses have policies with cover for “unspecified notifiable diseases” then a claim may be able to be made.
-The government guidance is on the following link.

 PROTECTION FROM EVICTION FOR COMMERCIAL CLIENTS